The Oregon State Capitol in wildfire season

 Published by Divest Oregon

 Public employees around the country depend on their public pension funds for their retirement.
-In Oregon, 400,000 people (10% of the state’s population) and their families depend on the Oregon Public Employees Retirement Fund (OPERF).
+In Oregon, 400,000 people - 10% of the state’s population - and their families depend on the Oregon Public Employees Retirement Fund (OPERF).

 How does climate change affect the viability of the investments in the fund?
 How can the managers of OPERF, and other pension funds, protect the financial well-being of current retirees as well as that of younger generations?

-2025 Climate Risk Review explores 200 pieces of crucial climate, economic, and investment research by academics, professionals and governments on the risks of climate change on investments.
+To answer these questions, the 2025 Climate Risk Review explores 200 pieces of crucial climate, economic, and investment research by academics, professionals and governments on the risks of climate change on investments.

 Our situation is perilous.